enjoy-digital/litex/doc/source/docs/getting_started/downloads.rst

   - git clone https://github.com/enjoy-digital/liteeth

 6. Build and load UDP loopback design (only for KC705 for now):
-  - python3 make.py all (-s UDPSoCDevel to add LiteScopeLA)
+  - python3 make.py -t udp all

 7. Test design (only for KC705 for now):
   - try to ping 192.168.1.40